-Russia gas explosion kills 1, injures 2 others
+Russian gas explosion kills 1, injures 2 others

 - 2nd man dies at California home of Democratic party donor

+The Investigative Committee said in a statement that it is treating the incident as a gas explosion and is searching the offices of the company that was the gas supplier for the building.

-The two injured people were in serious condition, Health Ministry spokesman Maxim Radetsky told the Rossiya 24 channel.
+The two injured people are in serious condition, Health Ministry spokesman Maxim Radetsky told the Rossiya 24 channel.

+One of the injured is a 2-year-old girl who was pulled out of the rubble.
+Governor Golubev said the girl’s life is not in danger.

 The blast came less than two weeks after another suspected gas explosion killed 39 people in the Ural mountains city of Magnitogorsk.

-Note: This story has been corrected to show that the spelling of the city is Shakhty, not Shakhy.